tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - REIT's and Precious Metals stocks can have a place in a portfolio even if they have lower expected returns
   - They are inflation hedges and likely to do well in an inflationary environment in which other stocks and bonds would be adversely affected

 # Behavioral

 - Realistic expectations are important to investment planning

-- Market volatility is more predictable than market return
+- Market volatility is more predictable than the market return

-- Investments with expected positive investment return and higher volatility have higher expected return
+- Investments with expected positive investment return and higher volatility have a higher expected return

 - All investments have risk.
 Even T-Bills which is inflation risk.
 There is no risk-free investment

 - No more than 12 funds because it gets too complex with higher fees and diminishing returns

 - Do not change your percentage of equity/bond based on what you think the market will do.
-Once you select a ratio stick with it.
+Once you select a ratio, stick with it.

 - Most people can't stomach a 100% equity portfolio

 - A well-developed plan works only when the investor sticks to the plan through good and bad times

-- A sensible investment plan never fails an investor, the investor fails the plan
+- A sensible investment plan never fails an investor.
+The investor fails the plan

-- People tend to more optimistic about stocks after the market goes up and less after it goes down
+- People tend to be more optimistic about stocks after the market goes up and less after it goes down

 - Investors give too much weight to recent information

 - People tend to buy investments that have had a recent run-up in performance

-- Investors label investments good or bad depending of the price relative to where they bought it
+- Investors label investments good or bad depending on the price relative to where they bought it

 - People are reluctant to admit errors

-- Overconfident investors generally believe they have more knowledge and information than they actually do.
+- Overconfident investors generally believe they have more knowledge and information than they do.
 Therefore, they tend to trade too much and underperform

 - Males tend to be overconfident